SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 #### `mp3_to_wav(self, input_audio_path: str) -> None`

-Converts an MP3 file to WAV format using `ffmpeg`.
+Converts an MP3 file to WAV format using `ffmpeg` and stores it in the specified audio directory.

 **Parameters:**